abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/2-Angular-Components.md

   ```

 - Angular promotes encapsulation out of the box and isolation of styles.
 That means by default, the styles you define and use in one component will not affect/impact any other parent or child component.
+  - In order to control the encapsulation of styles -> see [Encapsulated styles section](./1-Angular.md#encapsulated-styles)
 - ⚠️ Do not use both `styles` and `styleUrls` together.
 Angular will end up picking one or the other and will lead to unexpected behavior.

+#### Other Component Metadata Properties

+- `providers`, `imports`, `exports`, etc.
+- `preserveWhitespace`
+  - it's a property that tells Angular whether to preserve whitespace in the template or not.
+By default, Angular removes extra whitespace from the template, but if you set this property to `true`, Angular will preserve the whitespace as it is in the template.
+- `animations`
+  - it's a property that allows you to define animations for the component using the Angular Animation API.
+You can define animations in the component and then use them in the template to animate elements when they enter or leave the view, or when they change state.
+- `changeDetection`
+  - it's a property that allows you to specify the change detection strategy for the component.
+By default, Angular uses the `Default` change detection strategy, which checks for changes in the component and its children whenever an event occurs.
+However, you can set this property to `OnPush` to optimize change detection by only checking for changes when the component's input properties change or when an event is emitted from the component.
+- `encapsulation`
+  - it's a property that allows you to specify the encapsulation strategy for the component's styles.
+By default, Angular uses `Emulated` encapsulation, which means that the styles defined in the component will only apply to the component and its children.
+However, you can set this property to `None` to make the styles global and apply to all components, or to `ShadowDom` to use the native Shadow DOM for encapsulation.

 ---